dwdas9/home/articles/MicrosoftFabric/FabricQ&A.md

 View the Refreshed value for your lakehouse's default dataset

 Answer: The run history details show the time taken for each activity - optionally as a Gantt chart.

+1. What is a Dataflow Gen2?

+A hybrid database that supports ACID transactions.

+A way to export data to Power BI Desktop.

+A way to import and transform data with Power Query Online.

+Answer: Dataflow Gen2 allows you to get and transform data, then optionally ingest to a lakehouse.

+2. Which workload experience lets you create a Dataflow Gen2?

+Real-time analytics.

+Data warehouse.

+Data Factory.

+Answer: Data Factory and Power BI workloads allow Dataflow Gen2 creation.
+3. You need to connect to and transform data to be loaded into a Fabric lakehouse.
+You aren't comfortable using Spark notebooks, so decide to use Dataflows Gen2.
+How would you complete this task?

+Connect to Data Factory workload > Create a Dataflow Gen2 to transform data > add your lakehouse as the data destination.

+Connect to Real-time Analytics workload > Create Pipeline to copy data > Transform data with an Eventstream.

+Connect to Data Factory workload > Create Pipeline to copy data and load to lakehouse > Transform directly in the lakehouse.

+Answer: Connect to Data Factory workload > Create a Dataflow Gen2 to transform data > add your lakehouse as the data destination.